 Own events and the Fundraising Dinner with top-class speakers such as Kai Diekmann, Dr. Dieter Zetsche, State Minister Joachim Herrmann or Peer Steinbrück

 The more than 40 founding members elected the Hamburg-based entrepreneur Ian K. Karan as Chairman of the association.

 "I am delighted with this new task, because supporting new talent is a matter close to my heart and I firmly believe in HSBA's concept of dual courses of studies."

 The model of combining business practice with academic teaching greatly enriches Hamburg, he said.
 He also said that he is especially impressed by the high level of sporting, musical and voluntary involvement of the students, who find time for these activities despite their busy timetables.

-Last night at the Annual Reception of the Association of Friends & Sponsors (Verein der Freunde & Förderer der HSBA e.V.) our numerous guests, including members of the association, students and company representatives, had the opportunity to meet and discuss with the renowned journalist and former anchorman of the Tagesthemen, Tom Buhrow.
+At the Annual Reception of the Association of Friends & Sponsors (Verein der Freunde & Förderer der HSBA e.V.) our numerous guests, including members of the association, students and company representatives, had the opportunity to meet and discuss with the renowned journalist and former anchorman of the Tagesthemen, Tom Buhrow.

 Buhrow started off with taking a look to the US where for several years now Donald Trump has been using the media to drive the division of society.
 With interesting examples he showed up parallels between the Old and the New World making clear that in five to ten years Germany could be facing similar social challenges as the US.
 But with this in mind, what is the role of public service broadcasting today and why is it still relevant and important?
 Tom Buhrow made clear the importance of an independent provision of information to all people in one country as a means of social cohesion.
 The need for trustworthy news from an independent public service broadcaster in his opinion is larger than ever and holds the potential to further “glue” the society together.
 A truly impressive evening with a lot of food for thought for all guests!